NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Implausible Purchase (Rogue).md

 **Prerequisites** Predictive Purchase
 * * *
-You can use [[Feats/Prescient Planner|Prescient Planner]] even if you have already used it after purchasing goods, and you can Interact to draw the item as a single action instead of a 2-action activity.
+You can use [[Prescient Planner|Prescient Planner]] even if you have already used it after purchasing goods, and you can Interact to draw the item as a single action instead of a 2-action activity.
 In addition, five times per day, you can use Prescient Planner to pull out a common consumable item up to 6 levels lower than your level.

 *Source: Pathfinder Player Core*
 *ORC*